PRTG Manual: General Layout

 - PRTG Logo

-Click on the PRTG Network Monitor logo to open the Ajax web interface in the browser which you define in the Enterprise Console Options .
+Click the PRTG Network Monitor logo to open the Ajax web interface in the browser that you define in the Enterprise Console Options.
 If you configured several PRTG core servers, the browser loads the web interface of the server that you have currently selected in the Devices tab.

 - Previous Viewpoint / Next Viewpoint (Arrow Symbols)

-The Enterprise Console stores the different views which you navigate to in the application.
-Using these arrows (or using the shortcuts Alt+Left and Alt+Right ), you can step back and forth in the history, just as known from your browser.
+The Enterprise Console stores the different views that you navigate to in the application.
+Using these arrows (or using the shortcuts Alt+Left and Alt+Right), you can step back and forth in the history, just as you know from your web browser.

 - Refresh (Arrow Circle Symbol)

-Click on the refresh symbol (F5 ) any time to refresh the current screen.
+Click the refresh symbol (F5) any time to refresh the current screen.
 This immediately queries data for the current screen from all active PRTG core servers just as the automatic refresh does.
 You can configure the update interval in the Options settings.